bguspl/bguspl.github.io/practical_sessions/PracticalSession03.md

 class MyClass2
 {
     int x;
-    // a default constructor was automatically created by the compiler };
+    // a default constructor was automatically generated by the compiler };

 MyClass2 mc21; // implicit call to the default constructor